lupyuen/pinephone-nuttx/README.md

 mount -t vfat /dev/ram2 /tmp
 ```

+NuttX is [POSIX Compliant](https://nuttx.apache.org/docs/latest/introduction/inviolables.html), so the developer experience feels very much like Linux.
+(But much smaller)

+And NuttX everything runs in RAM, no File System needed.
+(For now)

 # Build NuttX: Multi Core

 From Single Core to Multi Core!
 Now we build NuttX for 4 Cores of Arm Cortex-A53...